joshuafuller/cotgenerator/README.md

 Similarly, if you're travelling between different networks whilst the server is running (e.g. losing Wi-Fi signal then regaining it), you should expect it to stop running when the connection is lost.
 Just restart the service and it should work again.

 ## Settings

+Note that some of the following settings are not available on CoT Beacon.

 | Option | Possible Values | Default Value | Description |
 |--------|-----------------|---------------|-------------|
 | Use Random Callsigns? | True/False | True | When enabled, icon callsigns will be pulled at random from ATAK's default callsign list. |